askaresh/avd_terraform/README.md

   }
   ```

+* **Enable monitoring for all environments.** Use the monitoring features to gain operational insights and optimize costs.
+* **Use scaling plans for pooled deployments.** Enable automatic scaling for pooled desktop and RemoteApp deployments to reduce costs by 40-70%.
+* **Set up cost alerts for production.** Configure cost thresholds and alerts to prevent budget overruns.

 ## Differences from the ARM template

 The original ARM template created a single session host and nested deployments for the network, control plane and session hosts.
 This Terraform configuration:

 * Uses native Terraform resources to create the virtual network, subnet and NSG.
-The NSG is intentionally empty to match the ARM template’s empty `securityRules` array.
+The NSG is intentionally empty to match the ARM template's empty `securityRules` array.
 * Creates the host pool, application group and workspace with similar properties (pooled type, BreadthFirst load balancing and desktop preferred application group).
 * Generates registration information directly on the host pool and exposes the token via `azurerm_virtual_desktop_host_pool_registration_info.avd.token`.
 In the ARM template the token is retrieved via `listRegistrationTokens`; in Terraform it is available as an attribute and used by the **Microsoft DSC extension** for reliable AVD agent installation and registration.
 * Leverages count to create multiple NICs, VMs and extensions when `session_host_count > 1`.
 The ARM template deploys one VM; you can adjust `session_host_count` to any number your subscription quota allows.
 * Uses **Microsoft's official DSC configuration** approach for session host registration, following the same proven method used in Microsoft's ARM templates and documentation.
+* **Adds comprehensive monitoring and scaling capabilities** not present in the original ARM template.

 ### Session Host Registration Approach